Generating Attribute-Aware Human Motions from Textual Prompt

 The second challenge lies in the absence of a large-scale text-to-motion dataset that includes annotations for a broad spectrum of human attributes.
-Existing datasets either lack human attribute annotations entirely~\cite{guo2022generating, lin2023motion, punnakkal2021babel, liang2023intergen, chen2024motionllm}, encompass subjects with only a small range of distinct attributes~\cite{plappert2016kit, jang2020etri, troje2002decomposing, ma2024nymeria,kim2021action}, or have very limited scale~\cite{sfu, leightley2015benchmarking}.
+Existing datasets either lack human attribute annotations entirely~\cite{humanml3d, lin2023motion, punnakkal2021babel, liang2023intergen, chen2024motionllm}, encompass subjects with only a small range of distinct attributes~\cite{plappert2016kit, jang2020etri, troje2002decomposing, ma2024nymeria,kim2021action}, or have very limited scale~\cite{sfu, leightley2015benchmarking}.
 For example, the KIT dataset~\cite{plappert2016kit} includes attribute annotations for 4k motion sequences, but 90\% of the 55 subjects are aged between 18 and 45.
-Similarly, the ETRI-LivingLab dataset~\cite{kim2021action} features 50 subjects, all aged between 64 and 80.
 This data gap impedes the development of attribute-aware motion generation models capable of generalizing to diverse textual descriptions and human attributes.